What video player are most publishers using?

 How does a video player request and serve an ad?

-A player first requires a video ad tag to be implemented, which will be triggered at the cue points where the ad is supposed to be rendered.
+The video player first needs to implement a video ad tag, which will be triggered at the cue points where the ad is supposed to be rendered.

 There are three primary positions where video ads are served: